 7. Montessori Schools:

-Montessori schools have become increasingly popular, particularly as an option for Pre-K and early elementary.
+Montessori schools have become increasingly popular, particularly as an option for Pre-K and early elementary (schools that only offer PreK-K programs are not listed here).
 From the American Montessori Society: “Components necessary for a program to be considered authentically Montessori include multiage groupings that foster peer learning, uninterrupted blocks of work time, and guided choice of work activity.
 In addition, a full complement of specially designed Montessori learning materials are meticulously arranged and available for use in an aesthetically pleasing environment.”

 Houston is home to one Montessori school that follows children all the way through high-school.
 (HISD does have a Montessori magnet school that goes through 8th grade, but you will need to apply and live in HISD’s attendance area).

 - Alief Montessori Community School (Alief), PreK – 5th grade

 - Armand Bayou Montessori School (Clear Lake), PreK – 6th grade